 - They have different payment and contact method preferences.

-Lexop ran a country-wide survey which revealed that 58% of Millenials/Gen Z prefer to be reached via digital contact about a past-due bill.
+In 2019, Lexop ran a country-wide survey which revealed that 58% of Millenials/Gen Z prefer to be reached via digital contact about a past-due bill.
 Moreover, 68% of them prefer to pay online.